Anton Georgiev: Career

 He worked with students in "Electronica" from 2008 to 2011.

 He was a Member of the State Board of Examiners of the Telecommunications Equipment Department from 1996 - 1998.

-He became a Member of the State Board of Examiners in Department "Eliktronna Equipment and Microelectronics" in 1999.
+He became a Member of the State Board of Examiners in Department "Electronic equipment and Microelectronics" in 1999.

 He was a Member of the State Board of Examiners in "Dobrudzha College of Technology" in 2009.

 He serves as a Member of the Board of college at Varna.

 He is a Tutor of diploma theses of more than 90 students who are trained in Bulgarian and 15 students who are trained in English.

+He is the supervisor of two doctoral students who have defended their doctorate degrees - Toncho Papanchev and Yulia Garipova.

-He works in 14 research projects, heading 5 of them.
+He works in 28 research projects, heading 5 of them.